google/gsocguides/pages/mentor/09-open_source_culture.md

 ## Volunteerism and Gift Economies

-Donated time are the life blood of open source projects.
+Donated time is the life blood of open source projects.
 Many individuals contribute their time and energy without any expectation of compensation or even a simple "thank you" in return.

 Contributions to projects are often self-directed, with developers having a personal itch to scratch in the form of a new feature, by correcting a bug that they've encountered or by implementing something from a TODO list.
 Projects operating in this way may seem chaotic if you are only familiar with top-down management - where teachers, professors or bosses tell you what to do and when.
 Of course, some projects do have clearly defined project management, with milestones and tasks meted out carefully.